Kamilov-glitch/private-posts/README.md

-ATTENTION - currently mysql host to the heroku deployment of this app is dead, currently working on it.

 ## Laravel app

 Its a Laravel application with MySQL database, some vue.js and bootstrap 5 technology was added here and there